kloimhardt/werkbank/README.md

 ![screenshot](https://kloimhardt.github.io/werkbank_fullscreen.png)

+## Clojure Tutorial with Blocks

+If you want to try your hands on some blocks on-line, go here: [CLJ-BLOCKS](https://kloimhardt.github.io/clj_blocks.html)

+## Showing the power of Lisp without the parentheses

 Look at the [demo video](https://kloimhardt.github.io/driven_pendulum.mp4) which shows the sophisticated [SICMutils](https://github.com/littleredcomputer/sicmutils) library in action.
 The video is meant for experts in the domain of theoretical Physics, but muting the sound and watching the tiles moving for one or two minutes gives a good impression.
 Only remarkebly few building-blocks are needed to use the full library:

 ![screenshotmenus](https://kloimhardt.github.io/werkbank_menus.png)